GerritCodeReview/modules_cache-chroniclemap/src/main/resources/Documentation/metrics.md

 * cache/chroniclemap/max_autoresizes_<cache-name>
   : The maximum number of times the cache can automatically expand its capacity.

+* cache/chroniclemap/keys_index_size_<cache-name>
+  : The number of index keys for the cache that are currently in memory.

+* cache/chroniclemap/keys_index_add_latency_<cache-name>
+  : The latency of adding cache key to an index.

 * "cache/chroniclemap/store_put_failures_<cache-name>
   : The number of errors caught when inserting entries in chronicle-map store